Cloud-Schematics/ansible-app-deploy/README.md

 ## Instructions

-1. Deploy the VPC target environment as described in the example [VPC with SSH access and Bastion Host for Redhat Ansible](https://github.com/Cloud-Schematics/multitier-vpc-bastion-host) via IBM Cloud Schematics.
+1. Deploy the VPC application environment as described in the example [VPC with SSH access and Bastion Host for Redhat Ansible](https://github.com/Cloud-Schematics/multitier-vpc-bastion-host) via IBM Cloud Schematics.
-2. Copy and save the workspace_id of the Workspace created to deploy the VPC environment.
-The workspace_id will be located under the heading **Workspace ID** on the Settings page of the VPC workspace.
+2. Copy and save the workspace_id of the workspace you created to deploy the VPC environment.
+The workspace_id can be located under the heading **Workspace ID** on the Settings page of the VPC workspace (middle of the screen).
+It will be of the same format as `us-south.workspace.Ansible-VPC.224e1e0c`.
 3. Make sure that you are [assigned the correct permissions](https://cloud.ibm.com/docs/schematics?topic=schematics-access) to create workspaces and deploy resources.
-4. Create the Schematics provisioner workspace:
+4. Create the Schematics Ansible workspace:
     1. From the IBM Cloud menu
     select [Schematics](https://cloud.ibm.com/schematics/overview).
        - Click **Create workspace**.
-       - Enter a name for your workspace.
-       - Click **Create** to create your workspace.
-    2. On the workspace **Settings** page, enter the URL of this example from the Schematics examples Github repository.
+       - Enter the URL of this example from the Schematics examples Github repository.
        - Select the Terraform version: Terraform 1.0 or higher
+       - Click **Next**.
+     2. Enter a name for your workspace.
+       - Select a Resource Group you have IAM permissions for (Default)
+       - Select location `North America`.
-     - Click **Save template information**.
+       - Click **Create** to create your draft workspace.
-     - In the **Input variables** section,  The only two parameters are:
+    3. In the **Input variables** section,  The only two parameters to configure are:
          - workspace_id of the VPC workspace
-           - Open new browser tab, nagivate to VPC workspace, open Settings tab, copy `Workspace ID` field contents
+           - Open new browser tab, navigate to VPC workspace, open Settings tab, copy `Workspace_ID` field contents
-           - Paste into `workspace_id` variable.
+           - In the Ansible workspace, paste value into the `workspace_id` variable .
-         - private SSH key generated for the VPC workspace
+         - Private SSH key generated for the VPC workspace
-           - In a terminal session print to the screen the generated private key, copy output `cat ~/.ssh/<ssh_key_name>.pub`
+           - In a terminal session print to the screen the private key from the key pair `<ssh_key_name>` used when the VSIs were created.
+              - Run the command `cat ~/.ssh/<ssh_key_name>`to print the private key.
+              - Copy the entire text including the lines, `-----BEGIN OPENSSH PRIVATE KEY-----` and `-----END OPENSSH PRIVATE KEY-----`.
-           - Paste ssh key output into the workspace `ss_private_key` variable and set sensitive flag.
+           - Paste ssh key output into the Ansible workspace `ssh_private_key` variable and set the sensitive flag.

       - Click **Save changes**.